Bias Testing and Mitigation in LLM-based Code Generation: Methodology

-The presence of variability in model responses highlights the need for a more robust assessment of bias.
-To address this variability, we introduce the \textbf{Worst-Case Bias Score (WCBS)}.
-This metric takes into account multiple runs per prompt and evaluates the iteration with the highest observed bias.
-To delve deeper into the model's bias characteristics, we further introduce three specific WCBS metrics: BiasInclusion@K~(BI@K), BiasExclusion@K~(BE@K), and BiasDominance@K~(BD@K).
+\paragraph{CBS\_U@K and CBS\_I@K} These two metrics measure the bias behavior of code generation models across multiple runs for each prompt.
+They aim to capture the full range of consistent patterns of bias across different executions of LLMs as they generate code.
+They are proposed due to the non-determinism of LLMs~\cite{ouyang2023llm} and are inspired by the ReCode's multi-scenario robust evaluation metrics~\cite{Wang2022ReCodeRE}.

 where $N$ represents the total number of prompts, $I(\cdot)$ is the indicator function that equals 1 if the condition in the brackets is true and 0 otherwise, and $b_i$ is the number of biased responses among the K responses for the $i^{th}$ prompt.
-BI@K increments by 1 for each prompt where at least one out of the top K responses contains a biased output.
-This metric captures instances where the model has the capability to generate biased outputs.
-BE@K increments by 1 for each prompt where none of the K responses contain biased information, reflecting instances where the model consistently generates unbiased outputs.
-BD@K increments by 1 for each prompt where all K responses exhibit biased information.
+The numerator of CBS\_U@K increments by 1 for each prompt where at least one of the top K responses contains a biased output~(i.e., Union set).
+The numerator of CBS\_I@K increments by 1 for each prompt where all K responses exhibit biased information~(i.e., Intersection set).
 This metric quantifies instances where the model consistently produces biased outputs across all its top responses.
-By employing this comprehensive set of metrics, our evaluation framework provides a multi-dimensional and robust assessment of bias in code generation models, offering valuable insights into their bias characteristics.
+Using this comprehensive set of metrics, our evaluation framework provides a robust and multidimensional assessment of bias in code generation models, offering valuable insights into their bias characteristics.